 -lines 459-461: This point would be more appropriately placed in a conclusive section.
 Please consider moving it there?

 Thank you for this suggestion.
-Moved to the end of the Discussion.
+We have moved this point to the end of the Discussion.

 -lines 466-467: Why does the morphotype test not provide a reliable estimation of species abundance in your framework?
 What about the values shown in Table S3?
 Please clarify.